 - This study finds that singing emits more aerosols than talking and loud singing even more, but also examines the role of face masks and concludes that ‘a simple face mask reduced the amount of generated aerosol particles from singing to a level similar to normal talking’.
 And that: ‘Based on these results, singing in groups is likely to be an activity at risk of transmitting infection if not appropriate control and prevention measures are applied, such as distancing, hygiene, ventilation and shielding

-- A Cornell University paper by Alison McMillan et al provides advice for ventilation during the coming winter, plus an appendix on singing and musical instruments.
+- A paper by Henry Burridge from Imperial College et al provides advice for ventilation during the coming winter, plus an appendix on singing and musical instruments written by Alison McMillan.

 - This page from the Netherlands assembles all research to be had on this subject